george-probably/probably.blog/Weblog/Posts/2023/02/10 - Twitch is easier for women until it isnt.md

 ## The Internet is down bad

-The proliferation of OnlyFans & Fansly...
-To be clear: I believe that this is work in the same way as any other content creator, and they should be respected as such...

 Women are more likely to get explosive growth as men vie for attention.
 Donating is a way to get recognition, and they feel it could lead to a relationship.

 ![A tweet from @KEEMSTAR reads: "Clearly husband is abusing.
 She showed the text.
 But Amouranth herself has scammed so many guys online claiming she was single for years.
 These twitch streamers dont care about their viewers.
 They all just use you & your low IQs to fill their pockets."](https://pbs.twimg.com/media/FfNa8R_UcAAmvPx?format=png)<div class="caption">Tweet image taken from [@JakeSucky](https://twitter.com/JakeSucky/status/1581709055726231555), the original tweet has been deleted.</div>